Blog

 This billing scheme was concocted to add unnecessary miles and expenses to maximize billing for the benefit of Maghareh and BestCare Laboratory, which he owned and controlled.
 As such, it was fraud under 1128(b)(7) which allowed the OIG to impose exclusions on persons from the federal healthcare programs for presenting or causing to present claims for items or services that the person knows or should have known were not provided for as claimed or are otherwise false and fraudulent.

-The OIG has authority to exclude both the individual and/or the company and chose to do so to both in this case due to the egregiousness of the fraud scheme.
+The OIG has the authority to exclude both the individual and/or the company and chose to do so to both in this case due to the egregiousness of the fraud scheme.
 As an owner, Dr. Maghareh and his company are excluded.

 As the case above shows, it is easy for an owner to hide behind the corporate veil and continue billing federal healthcare programs.
 In that case, Dr. Maghareh was not excluded first, and then acted as an owner or administrator; but if he had, that would result in an exclusion under Section,1128(b)(8).